|

 Gestation: Litters of 2 are born after a

 gestation of 135 days in August to September.
-Young are born with fur and
+Young are born with fur and the

-she forages, either in her mouth or on her back.
+in her mouth or on her back.
 Weaning begins at 3 weeks.

 Number of young at birth: 1 to 3 young.

-Communication: Thick-tailed Bushbabies give a
+Communication: Thick-tailed Bushbabies give a wide

-scraping a rough pad on the feet along branches.
+rough pad on the feet along branches.

 Age: unknown